To graduate collaborative clinicians who will serve the healthcare needs of a global community with intelligence, compassion, and integrity.

 - 100% of all graduating students have met this competency.

-- Through faculty facilitation, the Program supported students interested in participation in a medical and public health mission trip to Panama in August.
+- Through faculty facilitation, the Program supported students interested in participation in a medical and public health mission trip to Guatemala in August.

 - Class of 2019 student volunteers participated in an inter-professional health screening.